Construction of Tight Frames on Graphs and Application to Denoising: Notations - Basics

 \subsection{Spectral Graph Theory}

 If one considers real-valued functions $f:\manifold{M}\rightarrow \RZ$ defined on a submanifold $\manifold{M}\subset\RZ^d$, it is known that under some regularity assumptions on the submanifold $\manifold{M}$, the eigenfunctions of the Laplace-Beltrami-operator give a basis of the space of squared-integrable functions on $\manifold{M}$.
-Since the $\manifold{M}$ is unknown in our setting, the principle of the {\em Laplacian Eigenmaps} method \citep{lap_eig03} is to use a discrete analogon, namely the graph Laplace operator $L$ on a neighborhood graph as introduced in the previous section.
+Since $\manifold{M}$ is unknown in our setting, the principle of the {\em Laplacian Eigenmaps} method \cite{lap_eig03} is to use a discrete analogon, namely the graph Laplace operator $L$ on a neighborhood graph.